How to Distribute a Podcast: Your Ultimate Guide

 One significant challenge of DIY hosting arises from the large file sizes of podcast episodes, which make storing them directly on your website impractical.
 While a podcaster’s primary goal is to reach as many listeners as possible, bandwidth limitations can quickly become a serious concern with those large files if your show becomes popular.
 A sudden surge in downloads might lead to your website being shut down or result in unexpected expenses to cover excessive usage.
 It isn’t a worthwhile tradeoff for somewhat more freedom and flexibility in setting up your RSS feed.

 All that is why most podcasters choose to use a hosting platform, which eliminates the headaches and technical complexities associated with self-hosting.
 Platforms such as Libsyn, Podbean, and Anchor offer integrated solutions that are particularly beginner-friendly, making it easier to create and manage your RSS feed.
-While each platform has its own specific procedures and requirements, the general process remains consistent.
+While each platform has its specific procedures and requirements, the general process remains consistent.

 To get started, you'll need to sign up for an account on your chosen hosting platform and follow the provided setup instructions.
 During the setup phase, you'll be prompted to enter details about your podcast, including its title, description, artwork, and episode metadata.
 This information helps create a comprehensive profile for your podcast.